Skip to content

 Myth 3: Anger Management Means Avoiding Anger

-For example, if you find that traffic jams consistently trigger your frustration, you may decide to leave for work earlier or listen to calming music while driving.
-Over time, identifying these patterns can empower you to tackle your triggers directly.
+For example, if sitting in traffic always leaves you tense and irritable, you might decide to leave a little earlier or listen to calming music.
+Over time, recognizing patterns gives you the tools to handle your triggers more effectively.

 TAKE THE FIRST STEP TOWARD HEALING